-To manage a partition or disk, you just need to select the target one and choose the corresponding feature from left action panel or the right-click menu; follow the prompts to continue and click Apply at last.
+To manage a partition or disk, you just need to select the target one and choose the corresponding feature from the left action panel or the right-click menu; follow the prompts to continue and click Apply lastly.

 If you need one, you can click here to download the free partition manger.

-I believe you have learned many useful command prompt tricks Windows 10 in this article.
-If you find this helpful, you may share this piece to your friends.
+I am sure you have learned many useful command prompt tricks Windows 10 in this article.
+If you find this helpful, you may share this piece with your friends.

-If you have any question, you can leave a message on the following comment zone and we will reply as soon as possible.
-If you have different opinion, we are glad to have you share your opinion with us.
+If you have any questions, you can leave a message on the following comment zone and we will reply as soon as possible.
+If you have different suggestions, we are glad to have you share them with us.
 If you need any help when using MiniTool software, you may contact us via [email protected].

 - Type cmd in the Windows search box and click on Command Prompt to open it.

 - Right click on the Command Prompt window’s title bar.